PrototypeRailGun/weakheap/README.md

 ![Typing SVG](/benches/reports/append/lines.svg)
 ![Typing SVG](/benches/reports/sorting/lines.svg)

 As can be seen from the graphs presented, a weak heap works faster than a binary one when the elements are strings, however, the `quicksort` algorithm, presented in `Rust` by the `Vec::sort_unstable` method, copes best with sorting.
+As the complexity of comparing objects increases, the gain from using a weak heap will increase too.

 If you have any comments or suggestions, or you suddenly found an error, please start a new issue or pool request.